-The food was all incredible in fact.
-All vegan and largely made from local produce, it was the healthiest diet I have ever probably eaten for 7 consecutive days in my entire life; there was nothing I didn’t enjoy eating.
-Although I’m not vegetarian and certainly not vegan, I love vegetarian food, and I am always happy to eat as many vegetables as possible.
+The food served throughout our stay (which was included in the retreat price) was incredible.
+All vegan and largely made from local produce, it was probably the healthiest diet I have ever eaten for 7 consecutive days in my entire life; there was nothing I didn’t enjoy eating.
+Although I’m not vegetarian or vegan myself, I love vegetarian food, and I am always happy to eat as many vegetables as possible.
 So cutting out meat and dairy for a week didn’t seem too traumatic.
 The type of food served was grain porridge, fresh fruit and muesli for breakfast, a selection of hearty salads for lunch and a grain served with a vegetable or pulse stew and a veg side dish for dinner.
 Super filling and always followed by a vegan dessert which was quite literally the icing on the cake.
 We were even served a vegan cheesecake on one evening.
 Admittedly it wasn’t quite the same as the real thing, but in some ways even nicer, knowing it was far healthier and made with all natural ingredients.
 All cooked up by the resident cook, Kate, the aim of the diet, as quoted on their website, is “to prepare food that is incredibly tasty and totally nutritious, that allows your digestive system to function optimally”.
 I can verify that the food was wonderful, and eating outdoors with the rest of the group makes it a lovely social activity.
 I felt great at the end of the week, but that may have also been due to the lack of alcohol and caffeine, lots of sleep and exercise and beautiful fresh air.

 Which brings me on to the yoga.
 Firstly, I must admit that I do not practice yoga regularly while at home in London.
 In fact I do not have much experience of yoga at all, having only been to a handful of yoga sessions in my entire life.
 So I was a bit worried that I would feel like I couldn’t keep up with the rest of the class or manage the postures.
 But the sessions were designed for people of all levels and both teachers were absolutely fantastic, explaining everything thoroughly and correcting people in a friendly manner when required.
 They made the yoga feel quite manageable, so I didn’t feel like I struggled (too much!).
 The retreats are purposefully designed for small groups (there were nine the week I was there) so that the teachers have more time to spend assisting with the yoga practice.
 Sue took the morning class at 8am, which was a Dynamic Yoga Flow, lasting 2.5 hours.
 This practice was a flowing yang/yin asana practice which is designed to “build gradually over the week, gently relieving tensions while strengthening muscles, increasing endurance & enhancing flexibility.”
 Some of these sessions felt quite tough (for me!) as they required a certain level of strength and you move through some of the postures quite fast, but I felt great afterwards.
 I could definitely tell they were working muscles that barely get used!
 The evening session at 6pm was a 2 hour Yin Yoga Meditation with Peter which took a ‘yin approach’, where postures are held longer, always on the floor, “using mindful attention and awareness”.
 This is very much a strengthening session, and as the week passed, holding the postures for a long time seemed to become easier.
 The evening session started with meditation, which was gradually applied to the yin practices throughout the week.
 It was very relaxing.
 The sessions felt laid back and tranquil.
 All in all I really enjoyed the yoga and would definitely recommend a trip to the retreat to anyone with any level of experience, who wants to build on their ability or simply dip their toe into yoga.